1997 National League Division Series: Houston vs. Atlanta

 The Houston Astros finally made it back to the postseason for the first time since the 1986 National League Championship Series.
 The Atlanta Braves were hosting their first postseason series at Turner Field.
-The Braves and Astros were formerly members of the National League West from 1969-1993.
+The Braves and Astros were formerly members of the National League West from 1969 to 1993.

 Game 1

 Game 1 was a matchup between Darryl Kile and Greg Maddux.
 Kenny Lofton led off the bottom of the first with a double, the first postseason hit at Turner Field.
 Keith Lockhart flied to right, putting Lofton at third.
 Then Chipper Jones hit a sacrifice fly to left field to make it 1–0 Braves in the first.
 Then Ryan Klesko homered to lead off the second, a homer which would prove to be the game winner.
 The Astros would strike for a run in the fifth, thanks to an RBI single by Kile.
 Maddux and Kile dueled for seven innings.
 Kile allowed only two hits and Maddux pitched a complete game.